NumPy cross()

 arr1 = np.array([1, 5])

-# Use numpy.cross() function to cross product of 2X2 matrix
+# To cross product of 2X2 matrix

 arr2 = np.cross(arr, arr1)